rht-labs/dev-ex-dashboard/README.md

 **How to build / install it?** There is no build system (😱), use it like that!
 It's meant to be stupid simple & zero maintenance required.
 Just copy the static files somewhere, and visit the `index.html`.

+You can use node and npm to serve locally:
 ```
 npm install -g node-static
 static .